Malthus, Mankind, and Mother Earth

 As a civil-environmental engineer interested in designing better built environments and resilience infrastructure, I meet a lot of people concerned about climate change.
 While the broad scope and myriad impacts of climate change can certainly make it a large and even looming problem in our psyche, many people around me seem to have taken a concerning stance when it comes to climate change discourse and solutions.
 Rather than becoming excited about novel technological solutions or new scientific insights, they resign themselves to platitudes about how there are simply too many people in the world, how China is relentlessly emitting, and how X number of companies/billionaires are responsible for Y percent of emissions.
 The best way I have heard to encapsulate these people’s views on global warming is the phrase “climate change Doomer”.

-Now we’re all familiar with climate change, but if you were born before 1995 you may be asking yourself, “What is a Doomer, anyways?”.
+We’re all familiar with climate change, but if you were born before 1995 you may be asking yourself, “What is a Doomer, anyways?”.
 Stemming from the word boomer, the Doomer is a person who has a bleak and generally hopeless outlook on the world.
 They have given up on their agency, and turn instead to substances and other hedonics that leave them feeling empty.
 The image below is one of the more common characterizations of the Doomer.
 The meme, popular amongst young people, represents one’s feelings of hopelessness and resignation.
 The Doomer cares, but knows he can do nothing.
 He is weary.

 While immersed in the angsty echo-chamber that is my generation’s zeitgeist, things certainly begin to feel hopeless.
 However enticing it may be to slip into lament, these views not only hamper climate change action, they’re seriously unfounded in the facts.
 In this post, I hope to inspire optimism and confidence in our ability as humans, to change our world for the better.